degdigital/UIEcosystem/sfcc.md

 # UI Ecosystem - Sales Force Commerce Cloud
 *Addendum to DEG UI Code Standards, Design Patterns, Frameworks & Tooling for SFCC Projects*

+Unless otherwise mentioned, all the contents of the main DEG UI document apply to SFCC.
+This document only modifies the main DEG UI document.

 ## Table of Contents
   1. [Code Style Guide](#code-style-guide)
     - [HTML](#html)